lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 ### mpi4py -  MPI for Python

-Message Passing Interface (MPI) is a standardized and portable message-passing standard designed to function on a wide variety of parallel computing architectures.
+Message Passing Interface (MPI) is a standardized and portable message-passing standard, designed to function on a wide variety of parallel computing architectures.
 The Message Passing Interface (MPI) is a library specification that allows HPC to pass information between its various nodes and clusters.
 MPI is designed to provide access to advanced parallel hardware for end-users, library writers and tool developers.

-mpi4py(MPI for Python) package provides bindings of the MPI standard for the python programming language, allowing any Python program to exploit multiple processors.
+mpi4py (MPI for Python) provides bindings of the MPI standard for the python programming language, allowing any Python program to exploit multiple processors.

-mpi4py based on MPI-2 C++ bindings.
+mpi4py is based on MPI-2 C++ bindings.
 It supports almost all MPI calls.
 This implementation is popular on Linux clusters and in the SciPy community.
 Operations are primarily methods of communicator objects.
 It supports communication of pickle-able Python objects. mpi4py provides optimized communication of NumPy arrays.

-mpi4py is included as an extension of the SciPy-bundle modules on a ZIH system
+mpi4py is included in the SciPy-bundle modules on the ZIH system.

 ```console
 marie@compute$ module load SciPy-bundle/2020.11-foss-2020b